 Retail residential electricity prices in the United States have mostly risen over the last decades.
-In 2022, prices registered a year-over-year growth of 10.7 percent, the highest growth registered since the beginning of the century.
-Residential prices are projected to rise further, growing by four percent in 2023, when compared to the previous year.
+In 2023, prices registered a year-over-year growth of 6.3 percent, the highest growth registered since the beginning of the century.
+Residential prices are projected to continue to grow by two percent in 2024.

 Drivers of electricity price growth